-Higher Achievement produces results because of the organization’s corps of volunteer mentors.
+A key component of Higher Achievement's success is our mentoring program.
 Higher Achievement mentors are role models with varied backgrounds.
-Some grew up in the same communities as the scholars they mentor; others grew up in more affluent communities.
+Our mentors are passionate and committed role models who dedicate one night a week to the success of our scholars.
+Some grew up in the same communities as the scholars they mentor; others grew up in other parts of the country or world.
 Some live in the city; others commute from the suburbs.

-You do not need to have any prior teaching experience to be a mentor and the curriculum is pre-developed and highly-structured.
-All we ask of you is your time and your energy.
-You will be a role model to your scholars, and you will play an important part in their lives as you develop relationships with them.
+- You do not need to have any prior teaching experience to be a mentor.
+The curriculum is pre-developed and highly-structured.
+All we ask of you is your time and energy.

 Study Hall Aide Commitment

-Richmond Locations (two) - Thomas H. Henderson Middle School (Northside Center) at 4319 Old Brook Road and Thomas C. Boushall Middle School (Southside Center) at 3400 Hopkins Road
+Richmond Locations (two) - Thomas H. Henderson Middle School at 4319 Old Brook Road and Thomas C. Boushall Middle School at 3400 Hopkins Road

 First, apply here.
 Upon receiving your application, a Higher Achievement team member will contact you to set up an interview.